 Basic Bid Criteria for Hosting the World Fisheries Congress

 The World Council of Fisheries Societies (WCFS) has members throughout the world and is seeking to expand its membership in regions not currently engaged.
 Our membership is composed of fisheries and aquatic science professional societies.
 This meeting should be developed in such a way as to reach new members and attract involvement of fisheries professionals worldwide.
+The WCFS encourages submissions to host the 10th WFC from regions in which a Congress has not previously been held.

 - Planning groups: Groups involved in planning the meeting include an International Steering Committee composed of representatives from WCFS Member Organizations, an International Program Committee including representatives from WCFS Member Organizations, and Conference organizing and program committees composed mostly of members from the “local” host organization.
 The host for the World Fisheries Congress must commit to working collaboratively with other member organizations on the two international committees.